Consistency-Score/docs/docs/docs/tutorial-basics/1-what-is-it.md

 # What is ConsistencyScore.com?

-Some skills need to be honed consistently in order for you to actually progress in them, or to become world class in them.
+Some skills need to be honed consistently in order for you to actually progress in them, or to become world class in them, especially in the present age with proliferation of possible jobs, it pays to choose a couple of things and to become fiendishly good at them.

-This is an open source project that allows people to once a day/week, input a consistency score as to how well they did.
+This is an open source project that allows people to once a day/week, input a self-reported consistency score as to how well they did.

 This is a way for you to publically or privately track your own consistency, with as much or as little consequences as you would like.